bitfieldaudio/OTTO/README.md

 ```
 sh compile-faust.sh
 ```
+faust especially is a lot easier to use with the docker image, even if you are running everything else outside it.

 # Getting Involved
 If you're up for it, I'd love some help, for a lot of different things, like